thecdil/sediment/_tributaries/atmosphere.md

 {% include feature/image-gallery.html objectid="sediment144;sediment145" caption=false%}

-ON HIS TRIPS, Tad was frequently accompanied by his friends Frank Wright and Katie Lee, who documented the travels of "We Three" in her journal, which she later published under the title *All My Rivers Are Gone.* Katie's journals are ebullient with a wonder that often times erupts in passion and grief.
+ON HIS TRIPS, Tad was frequently accompanied by his friends Frank Wright and Katie Lee, who documented the travels of "We Three" in her journal, which she later published under the title *All My Rivers Are Gone.* Katie's journals are ebullient with a wonder that often times erupts in passion and grief.[^11]

 {% include feature/blockquote.html quote="*For reasons unexplained, we spoke in whispers as we walked beside a stream that seemed to flow stronger and gurgle louder than it had in times past.
 We waded between high sloping banks of maidenhair fern that had turned to bright turquoise--they bobbed under a seep and shivered in a light breeze.
 We skirted gentle sluices, stooping to feel them run through our fingers, awed by the patient force of moving water that ultimately wins.
 Dilation darkened our eyes, amazement heightened our whispers. <br><br>As our intimacy with the canyon grew, all we said and did threaded past in slow motion.
 For once, I was lagging behind, wrapped in a timeless aura--not at all certain that I hadn't been standing right there two thousand, ten thousand years ago.
 The thought must have occurred to us all at the same time--that we were passing through a subterranean fairyland in a sparkling blue sea--but only Tad voiced it--'feels like we're walking under water'--before he realized he shouldn't have.
-I lost it completely; went to my knees crying hysterically, screaming obscenities at the politicians and bureaucracies that had orchestrated the drowning of Eden.*" source="Katie Lee, All My Rivers are Gone, pp. 165-166." link="sedminent12" size="sm" class="px-3 mt-0" %}
+I lost it completely; went to my knees crying hysterically, screaming obscenities at the politicians and bureaucracies that had orchestrated the drowning of Eden.*" source="Katie Lee" link="sedminent12" size="sm" class="px-3 mt-0" %}

 When I read Katie's journals, I cannot help but feel wonder for a landscape I will never see.
 Katie also writes sharply of loss, and I feel loss too, not only as I read her anguish for the drowned canyon, but as I move through the archive knowing much of what I see is now gone.

 Currents of loss seem to run through Tad's photographs as well.
-On the same trip that he took the balanced rock pictures, Tad noted in his journal that workers had already descended on the canyon, marking out the site of the future dam.
-Knowing that the canyon would soon be submerged beneath Lake Powell, was Tad driven to capture Glen Canyon's wonder, or its impending loss?
+On the same trip that he took the balanced rock pictures, Tad noted in his journal that workers had already descended on the canyon, marking out the site of the future dam.[^12] Knowing that the canyon would soon be submerged beneath Lake Powell, was Tad driven to capture Glen Canyon's wonder, or its impending loss?
 In his balanced rock pictures, wonder and loss seem to twine.

 {% include feature/image-gallery.html objectid="sediment154" caption=false%}

 Laura Ogden posits in her book *Loss and Wonder at the World's End* that loss and wonder commonly emerge as dual refrains in places touched by colonization and environmental change.
 Ogden thinks of loss not only as absence, but inundation.
 “These days," she writes, "loss doesn’t seem like a dry empty desert.
-Instead, loss is soggy, a terrain of wet clothes and sodden dry wall” (5).
-Loss is the rising seas, the toxins accruing in the land and in our blood, the water creeping up behind a dam.
+Instead, loss is soggy, a terrain of wet clothes and sodden dry wall”.[^13] Loss is the rising seas, the toxins accruing in the land and in our blood, the water creeping up behind a dam.

 But the tides of loss, Ogden notes, tend to spread unevenly, taking on different shapes and intensities as loss flows through the various bodies that populate a lost terrain.
 My sense of loss is not the same as Tad's or Katie's, and their loss is not the same as that of the canyon's native species or people, who, when the flood came, lost their home and means of living.
-"Losses," she continues, "are rarely equally distributed" (7).
+"Losses," she continues, "are rarely equally distributed." [^14]

 The patchwork of loss and wonder that emanates from Glen Canyon's photographs, seeps out of its books, circles its ochre mesas and mineral-stained buttes, might be thought of as a kind of atmosphere that hovers over the landscape.

 Geographer Ben Anderson says that affects, such as loss and wonder, tend to behave like bodies of air.
 Whereas emotions are the distinct personal manifestations of feelings about something particular, affects are the more diffuse valences that precede and produce emotions.
 Affective atmospheres envelop people and places in their auras, but they also shapeshift as they eddy around those people and places.
-Atmospheres might jump across space and time as they stick to books, art, photographs, or archives--but because they "are always being taken up and reworked in lived experience" (79) they are "uncertain, disordered, shifting, and contingent" (78).
+Atmospheres might jump across space and time as they stick to books, art, photographs, or archives--but because they "are always being taken up and reworked in lived experience" they are "uncertain, disordered, shifting, and contingent" [^15]

 When I look at Tad's photographs or read Katie's journals, I am drawn into a shared atmosphere of loss and wonder.
 But this atmosphere arrives to me already transformed, reworked through a circuitry of interluding histories, reworked again as it touches me.
 I see Tad's photos and Katie's writings through the filter of my own experiences or inexperiences with the canyon, and also through the haze of ensuing rhetorics of loss and wonder, which add new resonances to the canyon's affective atmospheres.